translation

 • Magyar

-Japan's Ministry of Internal Affairs and Communications is considering easing the cap on discounts for 5G millimeter-wave compatible smartphones to promote their adoption.
+It has been revealed that the Japanese Ministry of Internal Affairs and Communications is considering easing the upper limit on discounts offered by telecom carriers when selling 5G millimeter-wave compatible smartphones to promote their adoption.

-Due to these issues, the adoption of millimeter-wave compatible smartphones has been slow, and according to submitted data, millimeter-wave compatible models account for only 5.2% of total shipments.
+Due to these issues, the spread of millimeter-wave compatible smartphones has been slow.
+According to the submitted materials, millimeter-wave compatible models account for only 5.2% of the total shipments.

-The Working Group argued that to increase the adoption of millimeter-wave compatible models, the discounts offered by telecommunications carriers on terminals need to be increased.
-Specifically, they are considering raising the upper limit of terminal discounts from the current ¥40,000 to ¥55,000 by increasing it by ¥15,000.
+The Working Group argued that telecom carriers should increase terminal discounts to expand the adoption of millimeter-wave compatible models.
+Specifically, they are considering raising the upper limit of terminal discounts from the current 40,000 yen to 55,000 yen by increasing it by 15,000 yen.

-In the past, the Working Group had raised the opinion that "millimeter-wave is essential to experience true 5G."
-Taking this background into consideration, support for millimeter-wave adoption is recognized as an important task, considering it to be reasonable for all telecommunications users.
+In the past, the Working Group raised the opinion that "millimeter wave is essential to experience true 5G."
+Considering this background, support for millimeter-wave adoption is recognized as an important issue, judged to be reasonable for all telecommunications users.

-On the other hand, concerns have been raised that substantial discount easing could lead to problems for resellers, and a policy to limit the easing to ¥15,000 has been established.
+On the other hand, concerns were raised that a significant easing of discounts could lead to problems for resellers, leading to a decision to limit the easing amount to 15,000 yen.

-This easing measure was decided with the judgment that "it is appropriate to end when the adoption rate of millimeter-wave compatible models exceeds half of all smartphones."
+This easing measure was decided upon based on the judgment that "it is appropriate to terminate when the adoption rate of millimeter-wave compatible models exceeds half of all smartphones."

-Based on the review proposals presented so far, the Ministry of Internal Affairs and Communications aims to increase the adoption rate of millimeter-wave compatible models to 50% in the future, and in addition to building millimeter-wave related infrastructure, it is hoping for active participation from telecommunications carriers and manufacturers.
+Based on the examination plan presented so far, the Ministry of Internal Affairs and Communications aims to increase the adoption rate of millimeter-wave compatible models to 50%.
+Along with the construction of millimeter-wave related infrastructure, they are expecting active participation from telecom carriers and manufacturers.

 durumis AI News Japan